Your cart is currently empty.

 Georges Barrère and the Flute in America (ship US)

-An exhibition at the New York Public Library for the Performing Arts
+Catalog for an exhibition at the New York Public Library for the Performing Arts, November 1994 - February 1995.

 Georges Barrère (1876-1944), who founded the New York Flute Club in 1920, holds a preeminent place in the history of American flute playing.
 In 1994, in honor of the fiftieth anniversary of Barrère's death and of its own seventy-fifth anniversary, the Club sponsored this exhibition at the New York Public Library, which also houses the Club's archives.